640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 TIOTROPIUM (tee oh TRO pee um) is a bronchodilator.
 It helps open up the airways in your lungs to make it easier to breathe.
-This medicine is used to treat COPD, including emphysema and chronic bronchitis.
-Never use this medicine for an acute attack.
+This medicine is used to treat chronic obstructive pulmonary disease (COPD), including emphysema and chronic bronchitis.
+Do not use this medicine for an acute attack.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.